-- Bomb Threat should be implemented during any of the following actions: - 1.
-Receiving phone calls of a threatening nature in relation to a bomb. - 2.
+- Bomb Threat should be implemented during any of the following actions: - Receiving phone calls of a threatening nature in relation to a bomb. - 2.
 Locating any suspicious object or package. - Making verbal threats a patient, visitor, or staff member threatening harm or damage to the Facility should be reported to Protective Services.

-We must not assume that these are idle threats or gestures. - We must not assume that these are idle threats or gestures.
+We must not assume that these are idle threats or gestures.